*WHAT DO YOU THINK?

-Imagine you’ve been sitting with DeMarcus at lunch.
-He talks about his science class a lot since it’s right before lunch.
-Everything DeMarcus has been hearing in science class is giving him second thoughts about his faith.
-“It just seems like everything I hear in science contradicts what I hear when I go to church or read my Bible.”
+Imagine you’ve been sitting with DeMarcus.
+He talks about his classes a lot.
+Everything DeMarcus has been hearing in his classes is giving him second thoughts about his faith.
+“It just seems like some of the things I hear in my classes contradict what I hear when I go to church or read my Bible.”
 What would you say to DeMarcus?

 1. Read Psalm 19:1–6.
 Some may see our huge universe as pointless and without purpose.
 What does verse 1 say about God’s purpose for the heavens, the sky, and the rest of creation?

 2. Think about how vast the universe is (at least 100 billion galaxies with some like our Milky Way galaxy having 300 billion stars, according to skyandtelescope.com).
 Or consider how intricate the human body is (about 37 trillion cells, according to smithsonianmag.com).
 Some would argue it’s possible these things are the result of random chance.
 But how do you think the writer of Psalm 19 would explain these things?

 3. Verses 2–3 say there’s no speech or words, but their voice goes out through all the earth.
 What do you think this means?

 4. Verses 4–6 say the sun has an “excitement” about going through the sky each day to show off God’s awesomeness.
 It’s like a new husband jumping out of bed the morning after his honeymoon starts.
 What does this tell you about the way God has built his creation?